 Avoid Groundhog Day

-If not, your food-growing experience can end up like Groundhog Day where you have to relearn every year because the small cumulative understandings and reinforcement that comes from short visits and connections with your plot don’t ever really happen.
+If not connected regularly to what you grow in this way, your food-growing experience can end up like Groundhog Day where you have to relearn every year because the small cumulative understandings and reinforcement that come from short frequent visits don’t ever really happen.

-Fewer plots, fewer vegies, more small moments of attention, more often.…is the way to real cumulative knowledge that sticks.
+🌿 Fewer plots, fewer vegies, more small moments of attention, more often, is the way to cumulative knowledge that sticks..

 Look wide; grow well, folks 🌿